tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/iOS SDK接入指南/扩展功能/iOS 关于通知服务扩展的使用说明_intl_en.md

 ## Parameter Description
 - request: push request.
 - AppID: TPNS application ID.
-- handler: process the associated rich media file in callback method.
+- handler: callback of processing messages.
+Process the associated rich media file in callback method.

 ## Instructions
 Perform the following steps to use the extension SDK: